Before you begin:

 Manuscript Preparation Guideline:

 Contributors are requested to present the main outlines of their work in a manner intelligible to readers who are specialists in other fields.
 Specialist terms and symbols should be defined, lucidity should not be sacrificed for the sake of brevity, and both verbal and mathematical jargon should be avoided.
 Also, avoid personal pronouns such as 'we' and 'our' etc.; use an impersonal style instead.
 Manuscripts must be typewritten, double-spaced with wide margins on one side of white paper.
 Good quality printouts with a font size of 12 pt are required.
 The first page should contain the title of the manuscript, the authors' names, and the affiliation and address of the corresponding author (including a Fax and E-mail address).
 Full postal addresses must be given for all co-authors.
 Please also indicate the total number of pages, tables and figures submitted.
 The Editors reserve the right to adjust the style to certain standards of uniformity.
 Only Microsoft Word format can be accepted.
-Graphics should be submitted as MS Office files.
-Authors should retain a copy of their manuscript since the Journal cannot accept responsibility for damage or loss of papers.

 Title: The title should be self-explanatory, and free from abbreviations or unusual acronyms.
 The title should not contain more than 15 words.